-Have something you want to present like a costume, prop, theory, or whatever, but don’t want to put together a full presentation?
-This is the event for you.
-We’ll have space for one or two “Microtalk” sessions throughout the weekend.
-These are short (3-10 minute) presentations, back to back.
-There is no event too short for a microtalk, but we may cut you off if you go over 10 minutes.
+Do you have something you want to present such as a costume, prop, theory, or whatever, but don’t want to put together a full presentation?
+This is the event type for you!
+Please provide an estimate of how long your presentation will last (max 15 minutes).
+Note: we may have to cut you off if you go over.

-Up to 1 hour in length – Large events that take place in the main meeting space, generally in front of the whole convention.
+Up to 1 hour in length – These are larger events that are intended for viewing by the full audience.
 Examples: a larger fandom project; a lesson on D’ni language; a group performance piece; a panel of people discussing some topic of interest.

-Up to 2 hours in length – Group activities such as What Would Atrus Do, Ahyoheek, Unconference, and Marker Missions are a staple of Mysterium.
-If you have an idea for something similar, we would love to hear it!
-Ideal suggestions are ones that can be held in the main meeting space or the area immediately surrounding the hotel, regardless of location.
+Up to 2 hours in length – Group activities such as What Would Atrus Build, Ahyoheek, Unconference, and Marker Missions are a staple of Mysterium.
+Some of these may be difficult without everyone in the same place, but if you have an idea for an activity that can be run online, we’d love to hear it!

 Events may not be dangerous in nature, and may not cover any illegal or adult subject matter.
-Products may not be sold at your table or during your panel, though you may give attendees your contact information, so that they can reach you after Mysterium.
+Products may not be promoted during your event, though you may give attendees your contact information, so that they can reach you after Mysterium.

-Any contests or giveaways need to be cleared with the Committee first, and will be scheduled to coincide with Sunday’s Closing Ceremonies unless other arrangements are made in advance.
+Any contests or giveaways need to be cleared with the Committee first.